5 fun Christmas things to do with Google Home

 With Christmas right around the corner, your house is likely decorated from wall to wall and filled with all the Christmas smells.
-But with the help of your Google Home speaker, you can help capture the spirit even better this year.
+But with the help of your Google Home ($129.00 at Dell Home) speaker, you can help capture the spirit even better this year.

 Here are five fun things you can do with Google Home this Christmas season.